SergM2014/twnty/README.md

 _______________________________________________________________________
 ________________________________________________________________________
- swagger documentation is added. to see swagger UI visit->
+ swagger documentation is added partially. to see swagger UI visit->

 http://localhost/api/documentation